 Vehicles and ships The proper names of ships, boats, trains, aircraft and spacecraft are set in italic.
 However, the class of vessel or the make and model of vehicles do not take italics.
 The HMNZS Te Kaha is currently at sea.
 Other uses

 When not to use italics Punctuation Punctuation marks surrounding the words in italics should not be in italics.
 Have you read Pride and Prejudice? [the question mark is not in italics.]
 I watched Masterchef, and then went to bed. [the comma is not in italics.]
-The words boss, spooky and cookie originated from Dutch? [the comma is not in italics.]
+The words boss, spooky and cookie originated from Dutch. [the comma is not in italics.]
 However, if the punctuation is part of the phrase in italics, then use italics.
 I’ve just read the book The Lion, the Witch and the Wardrobe.
 [The comma is in italics, but the final full stop is not.]
 Quotations Quotations within the text are not set off by using italics.
 However, epigraphs may be in italics if that is the style chosen.
 Letters or flashbacks in fiction or call-outs in non-fiction It’s tempting to put whole sections into italics, such as a letter, flashback or dream in fiction, or call-outs in non-fiction.
 However, italic font is more difficult to read than Roman font and may distract the reader or cause issues for accessibility.
 It is better to use other techniques such as setting the text off from the main text with a different size font, with a line space before and after and indents on the left and right.
 Thoughts There are differing opinions on whether a character’s thoughts should be in italics.
 Today it is becoming more common not to use italics or quotation marks for a character’s thought.
 For more detail, see my article on How to punctuate dialogue in New Zealand English.
 Other times when italic font is not used

 I am reading the book Roger Rabbit reads ‘Alice’s Adventures in Wonderland’.

-What next?
-If you have written a book in New Zealand English and this all sounds too overwhelming, I can help.
-I am a copy-editor and proofreader based in New Zealand.
-My business, Clearlingo Editing and Proofreading, caters to all writers of fiction and non-fiction books.
-I can discuss with you where your book is at and what you need to do next.
-For more information on how I can help you make your book shine, please contact me on: www.clearlingo.co.nz/contact.
-I would love to hear from you.
+Contact me today to discuss how I can help you achieve your goals with clear, professional writing.
 Sources: Hughes, J., & Wallace, D. (2010).
 Fit to Print : The Writing & Editing Style Guide for Aotearoa New Zealand.
 Wellington, New Zealand: Dunmore Publishing.
 Oxford University Press, (2016).
 New Oxford Style Manual (3rd ed.).
 United Kingdom: Oxford University Press.
 Comments are closed.

 |